mbudisic/MA321-Clarkson-F19/journal.md

   - What is the bisection method?
   - Use Desmos (or other graphing tool) to plot some arbitrary odd-degree and even-degree polynomials $$f(x)$$.
 What can you say about signs of $$f(x)$$ and $$f(-x)$$ for odd-degree polynomials?

+### Wed -- Nov 6

+No extra journal.

-### Wed -- Nov 6 -- Sec 3.4 Uniform continuity
+### Fri -- Nov 8 -- Sec 3.4 Uniform continuity

   - Write out the $$\epsilon-\delta$$ definitions of continuity and of uniform continuity.
 Comment on the difference.
   - Form a chain of implications ("if-then") between continuity, Lipshitz continuity, and uniform continuity.
 Find counterexamples to show that implication arrows are strictly one-directional.

-### Fri -- Nov 8 -- Sec 3.4 Uniform continuity

   - Based on discussions from Nov 1 (Friday), complete the Ex 3.4.13.
   - Read on Wikipedia or elsewhere about Lipschitz function.
 What major theorem of differential equations relies on this concept?
 Explain also what is a "contraction" by using Lipschitz continuity.